Ulnar nerve transposition is a surgery to move a nerve at the elbow. A new path will be made for the nerve to sit in.

 - Nerve injury

-Before your procedure, talk to your doctor about ways to decrease your risk of complications.
-Factors that may increase your risk include:
+Before your procedure, talk to your doctor about ways to lower your risk of problems.
+Things that may raise your risk are:

 What to Expect